mahmoudesmail/tu-wien-data-science-summaries/research/motivation/advx motivation.md

-fun fact:
+> *fun fact:*

-adversarial examples started out of perturbations in computational geometry.
+>

-madry was essentially using the same tricks in 2013 when he started off.
+> adversarial examples initially started out of perturbations in computational geometry when introduced by madry in 2013.